dandi/handbook/docs/13_upload.md

-# Creating Dandisets and Uploading Data
+# Create Dandisets

 To create a new Dandiset and upload your data, you need to have a DANDI account.

-## Create an Account on DANDI
+## Create a DANDI Account

-To create a DANDI account:

-1. [Create a GitHub account](https://github.com/) if you don't have one.
+1. To create a DANDI account, first [create a GitHub account](https://github.com/) if you don't have one.
-2. Using your GitHub account, [register a DANDI account](https://gui.dandiarchive.org/#/user/register).
+1. Using your GitHub account, [register a DANDI account](https://gui.dandiarchive.org/#/user/register).

-You will receive an email acknowledging activation of your account within 24 hours, after which you can log in to DANDI using GitHub by clicking the login button.
+1. You will receive an email acknowledging activation of your account within 24 hours, after which you can log in to DANDI using GitHub by clicking the login button.